Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them

 . . .
 I have even from the beginning declared it to you; before it came to pass I showed it you . . .

 . . .
 You have heard, see all this; and will not ye declare it?
 I have shown you new things from this time, even hidden things, and you did not know them . . .

 . . .
 Hearken unto me, O Jacob and Israel, my called; I am he; I am the first, I also am the last.

 My hand also has laid the foundation of the earth, and my right hand has spanned the heavens: when I call unto them, they stand up together.

 — Isaiah 48:3-13

-The end of this portion of Scripture references the "First and Last" along with His relationship and significant role in the creation of the heavens and the earth.
+The end of this portion of Scripture references the "First and Last" and His role in creating heaven and earth.

 Right in the middle of the above declarations of the "First and the Last," God tells us that He declares the end from the beginning.